 Hunting The Guru In India: Anne Marshall

-The author travelled through India for several years in the later 1950s, visiting different holy places and gurus, some of whom she describes respectfully, some humorously, and some rather scathingly.
+The author travelled through India for several years in the later 1950s and early 1960s, visiting different holy places and gurus, some of whom she describes respectfully, some humorously, and some rather scathingly.

 In particular she recounts the story of Sri Ramakrishna’s life, and tells of his beliefs and personality, exploring the main Hindu deities, especially Kali, for whom Ramakrishna felt particular devotion.